-- Universal immunization with pertussis containing vaccine is recommended for children and adults.
+Universal immunization with pertussis containing vaccine is recommended for children and adults.
 Immunity wanes over time.
-Although the vaccine is licensed for those <65 years, we recommend that all persons \geq 10 years, including those \geq 65, receive one (1) Tdap vaccination.
-This is especially important for those people that have close contact to infants and pregnant women.
+Vaccination is especially important for those people that have close contact to infants and pregnant women.
 All health care workers should also receive the vaccine.
-Children from 7-9 years with an incomplete DTaP series should be given a dose of Tdap. - Consider an accelerated infant DTaP schedule (1st dose at 6 weeks, 2nd and 3rd doses at 4 week intervals) per AAP 2009 Red Book recommendations.
-For immunization schedules see: http://www.sfcdcp.org/yourvaccines.html.
+Children from 7-9 years with an incomplete DTaP series should be given a dose of Tdap.
+For immunization schedules see: www.sfcdcp.org/yourvaccines.html.